IamNaN/imagedrop/README.md

 ## Requirements/Compatibility

 ImageDrop uses simple CSS that is compatible with all browsers back to IE8.
-Correct me if I'm wrong about that.
+(Create a github issue if you find I'm wrong about that.)
 It also uses the browser's FileReader API through javascript, and that is compatible with most everything.
+So, the requirements are:

 * Jquery (whatever version)
 * Uh, that's it...